grasph/wrapit/README.md

 ## Contributing to the project

 Enthousiastic developers will find in the [src/TODO.md](src/TODO.md) file a list of identified tasks for improving WrapIt!.
 If you are interested in working on a task, contact us in the Discussion section.

-A [Google Summer of Code](https://buildyourfuture.withgoogle.com/programs/summer-of-code) project within the [CERN-HSF organization](https://summerofcode.withgoogle.com/programs/2024/organizations/cern-hsf) on WrapIt! and its application is proposed this year 2024 to students.
-Desciption of the project: [GSoC Julia-C++ project](https://hepsoftwarefoundation.org/gsoc/2024/proposal_Julia-HEP-Cpp.html).